BdR76/CSVLint/docs/readme.md

 Note: Any quote character in a value will be escaped using two quote characters.
 For example applying quotes to text value `CP 3/8" KAVD` will result in `"CP 3/8"" KAVD"`.

+### Replace CrLf within values ###

+Replace new-line characters (carriage return / line feed) within quoted values with a given string.
+New lines usually indicate the next record in a dataset.
+However, quoted values may also contain a new line character.
+Sometimes this can cause problems and these values aren't processed correctly.
+You can use this option to replace the new-lines with for example `<br>` or `\par` or just a space ` `.
+The plug-in will only replace the new-line characters within a quoted value, not the new-lines at the end of each record.

 ### Trim all values ###

 Trim spaces from all values, for example trim the value `" No sample "` to just `"No sample"`.